-This is a discussion on Babies gone? within the Fish Breeding forums, part of the Freshwater Fish and Aquariums category; -->
+This is a discussion on Babies gone? within the Fish Breeding forums, part of the Advanced Freshwater Discussion category; -->

 Hi LadyWater.
 Unfortunately Momma fish very often eat their own fry.
 And if the 2nd female was in the quarantine tank with her she may have helped.
 When fry are born they float on the surface for awhile.
 Over the course of the day they will drop down into any cover they may able to find.
 Do you have any cover?
 Meaning caves, plants plastic or real, ornaments?
 When they survive they will stay hidden for a week or 2 only venturing out for bits of food as it floats by.
 Check these areas if you have any.